 I learned this treatment for pasta from an old neighbor of mine who took his cooking very seriously and made even the simplest meal seem like a dinner party.
-Music gets changed, cocktails are poured, stories told.
-There's a lot of gesticulating.
+Music gets changed, cocktails are poured, stories told; there’s a lot of gesticulating.

 This pasta can be pulled together in as long as it takes the pasta to cook; between 9 and 13 minutes, depending on the shape you use.
-Because it is so simple and the uncooked sauce has so few ingredients, using the best-quality ingredients you can find makes a difference.
-Especially when it comes to the ricotta.
-If you can avoid the skim milk and commercially-made versions, do.
+Because it is so simple and the uncooked sauce has so few ingredients, using the best-quality ingredients you can find makes a difference — especially when it comes to the ricotta.
+If you can avoid the skim-milk and commercially made versions, do.
 If you have time, you can even make your own.

 Lemony Ricotta Pasta with Basil

-Juice and zest of one lemon
+Juice of 1 large lemon

-1/2 teaspoon coarse salt
+- 1/2 teaspoon

-1/2 teaspoon freshly ground black pepper
+freshly ground black pepper

-1/2 cup loosely packed basil leaves, sliced into a chiffonade
+loosely packed fresh basil leaves, thinly sliced